karlseguin/ratelimit/readme.md

 * `MaxItems(int)` - maximum number of values to track (default: 5000)
 * `TTL(int)` - length of time to wait before purging an idle value (default: 10 minutes)

 It takes roughly 2.3MB to track 10 000 items.
+The limiter is thread-safe.

 ## Return Value